 1) Open the Home app on your iPhone, iPad or iPod touch.

+Alternatively, you can tap Create New to set up a new room.
 It may take a few seconds or minutes for the newly assigned HomePod name to synchronize through iCloud across all your connected Apple devices, apps and services.

-TIP: you can also rename your HomePod at any time.
+TIP: You can also rename your HomePod at any time.

 After changing your HomePod room assignment, don’t forget to use the new room name when controlling your smart home accessories though Siri utterances.